Freskoko/INF161_H23/project/README.md

 Looking at traffic data above, a clear peak was the year 2017, where there was a cycling competiton in bergen.
 These outliers may effect the data, as there is not a large scale cycling competion every year.
 Values in the 99th percentile were removed, in hopes of normalizing data each year, so that the model can understand trends across months, not a trend which occoured one year.

+*For training data:*
+Values pre removal of outliers: 45746
+Values post removal of outliers: 45290

+So 456 values were removed, so not a lot relative to the entire dataset.

 # Data exploration:
 In src/figs, there are images presenting each of the coloums in the final data frame, plotted against the total amount of traffic.
 This part of the report explores these figures.